Satisfactory Academic Progress Policy

 Submit your appeal online.
 Your appeal cannot be considered after the official end of the term for which you want aid.
 Your appeal MUST include:

-- What circumstances occurred that caused you to NOT make satisfactory progress,
+- What circumstances occurred that caused you to NOT make satisfactory progress (Pace, GPA, or 150%), and

-- What has changed that will allow you to regain 67% Pace and 2.0 GPA standards, and
+- What has changed that will allow you to regain 67% Pace and 2.0 GPA standards without exceeding 150% of the hours required to graduate.

 Acceptable reasons for appeal include: